bestephe/loom/README.md

 --num-executors 10 --executor-cores 1 --executor-memory 4G \
 --master yarn --class com.github.ehiggs.spark.terasort.TeraGen \
 path/to/your/sprak-terasort/target/spark-terasort-1.0.jar \
-1g /terasort-input-1g 10
+1g /terasort-input-1g
 ```

 **Recommendation**: We recommend to use the same number of executors
 and partitions as you have number of machines.
 For example in the above
 command, we use it to generate `1g` of dataset with `10` executors,
-each with `1` core, with `10` partitions (the last parameter) on
+each with `1` core, with `10` partitions.
+The number of partitions
+come from `spark.default.parallelism` from the `$SPARK_HOME/conf/spark-defaults.conf`
-`10` machines we have.
-The output directory name is specified as
+file.
+We have it set as `10` for `10` machines.
+The output directory
-`/terasort-input-1g`.
+name is specified as `/terasort-input-1g`.

 if you experience issues about missing dependencies, then try using
 `spark-terasort-1.0-jar-with-dependencies.jar` from the `target` folder.